 At the 60 km mark, in Benevento, I knew could reach the B&B I’d identified last night, so tried to reserve the room.
 Repeatedly.
 For some reason the Booking.com app wasn’t accepting my credit card.
 Rummaging around on the bicycle for a second card returned the same results.
 A problem for later – I had to cycle that way regardless.

 Roughly 15 km out I tried again, this time using the website.
 Different method, different result.
 The website wanted to verify my credit card via either text or email.
-That resolved, and a room in hand, I continued onwards.
+That resolved, and a room in hand at Relais Aeclanum, I continued onward.

 Dogs chased me three times today.
 The first started after me right after I crested a hill.
 Two minutes earlier and he could have had me.
 The next pair I shouted at when they started after me.
 A good thing-at that point I didn’t have water to spare.

 The weather finally turned warm, and with a slight tailwind when climbing I felt the heat, moving at the same speed as the air.
 At least a half dozen times people driving past beeped their horns and waved, cheered, gesticulated, or gave me a thumbs up as I climbed my way into the mountains.
 If you ever see a cyclist struggling up a hill, that encouragement can make their day.
 I was well on track to meet my proposed arrival time between 4:00 pm – 5:00 pm.
 Only 4 km from the B&B I encountered a sign that my arrival might be delayed: